urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

-ready# UWIN Tutorial: Enhancing maps with OpenStreetMap Data *Created by Kim Rivera and Tiziana Gelmi-Candusso - last updated December 2024*
+# UWIN Tutorial: Enhancing maps with OpenStreetMap Data
+*Created by Kim Rivera and Tiziana Gelmi-Candusso - last updated December 2024*

 This tutorial is aimed at those interested in (1) advancing their spatial mapping skills and (2) integrating OpenStreetMap and other data sources to enhance exisiting spatial datasets.